Python3. Filling the Tank

 Run the script

-The last part of code tells the Python interpreter to call main
+The last part of code tells the Python interpreter to call main function when file is run with python or python3.

 main function only if this file is executed